vue-a11y/vue-a11y.com/.github/ISSUE_TEMPLATE/new-post.md

 > None of the above categories?
 Describe a category that the subject of "post / article" makes the most sense.

 ## Brief description
-> Describe a little about the proposed subject.
+> A brief description of the proposed subject.